If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Considerably, less than half of victims of violent crimes state that the offender was under the influence of alcohol.
 Drugs and alcohol are often related to the offender's motive.
 The person who commits the crime is attempting to obtain money for drugs and alcohol or is currently under the influence.
 The U.S. Bureau of Justice Statistics collects data from victims to report crimes committed while intoxicated.

 Rape and sexual assault account for around thirty percent, and aggravated assault is less than thirty percent.
-Robbery and crime of violence is over forty percent while depending on the state and condition of the environment, many persons are found with multiple drugs in their system.3 Due to the statistics, “should drug addicts be punished or treated?” is a question that remains under investigation by many researchers.
+Robbery and crime of violence are over forty percent while, depending on the state and condition of the environment, many persons are found with multiple drugs in their system.3 Due to the statistics, “should drug addicts be punished or treated?” is a question that remains under investigation by many researchers.
 This is especially true since weapon violations and vehicle theft are the largest reasons why inmates are in jail.

 How Many Drug Addicts Relapse After Jail?